The Student & Early Career Editorial Board is not currently accepting applications

-Applied Clinical Informatics Journal (ACI) Student & Early Career Editorial Board
+Applied Clinical Informatics (ACI), the official eJournal of AMIA, IMIA, and EFMI, created a Student & Early Career Editorial Board in 2020.

-Additionally, applicants should provide a letter of support from the applicant’s mentor (no more than a page) including a description of the student’s scientific writing and editing skills as well as the mentor’s assessment of the student’s understanding of the field of biomedical informatics should be submitted separately.
-The deadline for applications is March 1, 2020.
+Additionally, applicants should provide a letter of support from the a mentor (no more than a page) that includes a description of the student’s scientific writing and editing skills as well as the mentor’s assessment of the student’s understanding of the field of biomedical informatics.
+This should be submitted as a separate file.

-Mentorship: A Senior ACI Editor and two Associate Editors will provide mentorship for the Student & Early Career Editorial Board.
+A Senior ACI Editor and two Associate Editors will provide mentorship for the Student & Early Career Editorial Board.
 They will be assigned to the same papers and will provide feedback, coaching, and practical advice.